SumeshKumarjn/100-days-of-code/log.md

 ### DAY 10
 Progress of the day : Accessing a html properties instead of HTML element, by an individual properties of that particular html and first property is innerHTML.

+### DAY 11
+Progress of the day : The innerText and how to access a innerText of a HTML content in javascript using document object of a web api.